Emotional Well-being

 We are all designed to feel and experience emotions; it is an unavoidable and hard-wired aspect of being human.

-The relationship we have with our past, present and future feelings and emotions is central to our emotional well-being.
+The relationship we have with our past, present, and future feelings and emotions is central to the current state of our emotional well-being.

 Fear our feelings and emotions, and behaviours such as denial, suffocation, avoidance, suppression, and repression develop; this makes for an adversarial relationship with them.

-Love our feelings and emotions – which makes for a cooperative relationship with them – and not only are denial, suffocation, avoidance, suppression, and repression less likely, but good physical and mental health, together with states such as acceptance, peace, ease, and equanimity, are more easily achieved.
+Love our feelings and emotions – which makes for an amicable relationship with them – and not only are denial, suffocation, avoidance, suppression, and repression less likely, but good physical and mental health, together with states such as acceptance, peace, ease, and equanimity, are more easily achieved.

 However, if you consider that “loving” your feelings and emotions is too big an ask, or you are at odds with the very idea, I recommend that as a minimum you settle for being honest about them.

-Adversarial, honest, or cooperative, the choice is ours.
+Adversarial, amicable, or honest, the choice is ours.

 So, what exactly is emotional well-being?